 - Do not tap the boards directly with a rubber mallet.
 This will mar the finish.

-- Wood flooring of any kind should never be installed over radiant heating that can exceed a temperature of 85° F.
+- You should never install hardwood flooring, or wood flooring of any kind, over radiant heating that can exceed a temperature of 85° F.